rubytogether/kirby/README.md

      ~14,000 records/second/cpu in Ruby on a 2018 Intel MacBook Pro ~353,000 records/second/cpu in Rust on a 2018 Intel MacBook Pro ~550,000 records/second/cpu in Rust on a 2021 M1 MacBook Pro
-    ~638,000 records/second/cpu in Rust on M1 with profile-guided optimization
+    ~638,000 records/second/cpu in Rust on a 2021 M1 with PGO
+    ~935,500 records/second/cpu in Rust on a 2025 M4 Max MacBook Pro
+    ~983,500 records/second/cpu in Rust on a 2025 M4 Max with PGO

 ### Are you kidding me?